Putting Domino’s Shopping Guide to the Test: Savannah, GA

 DC2 Design (Not in the guide)

 We encountered DC2 on our way to another store and quickly ducked in.
 I liked several of the occasional chairs among the furniture selection, but what really sparkles at DC2 are the chandeliers and bountiful accessories– mostly ceramics.
 Small, medium and large foo dogs and a fabulous orange ceramic horse head are part of a wide selection.
 I personally fell in love with two white ceramic floor lanterns which I purchased because not only were they a great price but they were also 20% off along with all home accessories.
 They are going to make a great statement on either side of the fireplace during the day and aglow at night.
-All of their holiday decorations were 50% off and I purchased some fabulous birds for the tree with feathered tails so long I thought they were squirrels, those are for my Mom.
-Unbeknownst to me Apartment Therapy also blogged DC2 here, offering some additional photos and a short review.
+All of their holiday decorations were 50% off and I purchased some fabulous birds for the tree with feathered tails for my Mom.
+Apartment Therapy posted about DC2 here, offering some additional photos and a short review.

 The Paris Market